Please ensure Javascript is enabled for purposes of website accessibility

 The state could have required $1 billion in orphaned wells bonds, but instead it let California Resources off the hook.
 Now the conversion of both sites makes the company eligible for more than $15 billion in tax credits for just one of the carbon capture projects, according to MIT research.

 Both projects’ impact on air quality would be significant, according to their draft environmental impact reports.
-Despite this, at a recent public hearing, Kern County officials voted to approve California Resources’ carbon capture project, and they may vote on the pending Aera project soon.
+Despite this, Kern County’s Planning Commission recently voted to recommend the Board of Supervisors approve California Resources’ carbon capture project, and commissioners may vote on the pending Aera project soon.
 Final approval of the projects would be terrible news for all Californians, but especially for the families who live in nearby Buttonwillow, Taft, Tupman, Bakersfield and Lost Hills, who have borne the brunt of the fossil fuel industry’s pollution for decades.

 Our regulators and politicians should honor California’s commitment to fight climate change and get off fossil fuels, and they should block any industry attempts to bring carbon capture and storage to our door.